Magik Markers: Biography

-The Magik Markers are an American noise rock band from Hartford, Connecticut, United States.
-The members, Elisa Ambrogio, Pete Nolan and Leah Quimby started the band in their basement in 2001.
-The band gained wider recognition after opening for Sonic Youth on their American tour in 2004.
+Elisa Ambrogio, Pete Nolan and Leah Quimby formed Magik Markers in their basement in 2001.
+They gained wider recognition after opening for Sonic Youth on their American tour in 2004.
 Their debut album, I Trust My Guitar, Etc... (released in vinyl only), was released in 2005 on Thurston Moore's Ecstatic Peace label.
 In 2006, they released A Panegyric To The Things I Do Not Understand under Gulcher Records, the Markers' first proper CD.
 Also in 2006, the band recorded a session for Southern records' Latitudes series, which was released as The Voldoror Dance.
 Leah Quimby left in May 2006 to pursue a career in ventriloquism.
 Various people filled in before they eventually settled as a duo composed of original members Pete and Elisa.
 In September 2007, the band released Boss, which was produced by Lee Ranaldo.
-This record was the most structured recording the Markers had released to date.
-Following in the wake of the Textile release For Sada Jane and the Road Pussy CD-R, the band set out to more accurately capture the sound of Magik Markers practices and jams, as opposed to the performance driven chaos of live shows.

 Magik Markers have since toured the US and Europe several times.
 As a part of the Threelobed subscription series they released Gucci Rapidshare Download in 2008.
-Since their inception Peter Nolan (through his Arbitrary Signs imprint) has consistently produced limited release cdr and tape snapshot documents of the Magik Markers studio/4-track recordings and live performances, all with original handmade artwork, intended for a small audience.
+Since their inception, Nolan, through his Arbitrary Signs imprint, has consistently produced limited release releases of the band's recordings and live performances, all with original handmade artwork, intended for a small audience.
 With the increasing ubiquity of file sharing, the entire catalogue of long out of print cdrs became readily available.
 Gucci Rapidshare Download was created by downloading Magik Markers cdrs from websites where they had been posted and remixing and recontextualizing the sounds with newly recorded and archival material.
-In the same way the Magik Markers have at times blurred the line between performer and audience live, here they have attempted to switch out the authority of the producer and creator with the perceived ownership of the listener.
-Though no effort of the people who originally created it, music that was intended to be temporal, such as performance, or a cdr duct taped to a piece of cardboard, has become digitally permanent and musical recordings intended to be 'permanent' pieces have become disposable through the authority of the listener.
-The cd cover features a christ-like Kareem Abdul-Jabbar floating to a rookie dunk shot and a faceless picture of Elisa and Pete by a dumpster, making passionate love.
-In addition to the Markers, longtime collaborator Ben Chasny played, plus Joshua Burkett guested and John Shaw also plays on the record.
-Production is co-credited to Elisa Ambrogio and Ben Chasny.